microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 Like demonstrated here, it is imperative to ensure `send()` is ultimately called at the end of custom properties for the information to be piped to the container's telemetry system and sends the telemetry event.

-Another point worth noting is that with the customized logics, it is a great place where you can send these events to your external telemetry system to have them logged.

 ## ITelemetryBaseEvent interface